eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

+#### AgentManager sends the node resource availability to the server
+`swdd~agent-sends-node-resource-availability-to-server~1`

+Status: approved

+When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send an `AgentResource` message to the Ankaios server, containing the available resources.

+Rationale: The Ankaios server workloads scheduler shall necessitate in the future the knowledge of available resources.

+Tags:
+- AgentManager

+Needs:
+- impl
+- utest

 ### Forwarding the Control Interface

 The Ankaios Agent is responsible to forward Control Interface requests from a Workload to the Ankaios Server and to forward Control Interface responses from the Ankaios Server to the Workload.